d12frosted/elpa-mirror/gnu/consult-readme.txt

 5 Recommended packages
 ══════════════════════

-  It is highly recommended to install the following package combination:
+  I personally use and recommended this combination of packages:

   • consult: This package
-  • [vertico], [selectrum] or [icomplete-vertical]: Vertical completion systems (Icomplete-vertical is only needed for Emacs 27, built-in on Emacs 28)
+  • [vertico]: Fast and minimal vertical completion system
   • [marginalia]: Annotations for the completion candidates
   • [embark and embark-consult]: Action commands, which can act on the completion candidates
   • [orderless]: Completion style which offers flexible candidate filtering

+  There exist other completion UIs beside Vertico, which are supported by Consult.
+Give them a try and find out which interaction model fits best for you!

+  • [selectrum by Radon Rosborough]: Alternative vertical completion system.
+  • [icomplete-vertical by Omar Antolín Camarena]: Vertical completion system based on Icomplete.
+Icomplete-vertical is only needed for Emacs 27, built-in on Emacs 28.
+  • [embark by Omar Antolín Camarena]: Completion based on live updating Embark collect buffer.
+  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI.

-  There exist packages which integrate Consult with special programs or with other packages in the Emacs ecosystem.
-You may want to install some of them depending on your personal preferences.
+  You can integrated Consult with special programs or with other packages in the wider Emacs ecosystem.
+You may want to install some of theses packages depending on your preferences and requirements.

   • [consult-bibtex]: Consult interface for bibliographies.
   • [consult-company]: Completion at point using the company backends.